- Print

 Change a Security Role’s Permission Configuration

-To change a security role’s permission configuration, follow these steps:
+To change a security role’s permission configuration, follow these steps

 In the Tools menu, click Security Roles.